Corner Brook: Sports

 Near Corner Brook is Marble Mountain Ski Resort, a downhill skiing resort, and Blow-Me-Down trails, a cross country ski area.

 The Corner Brook Royals currently play in the West Coast Senior Hockey League and were the winners of the 1986 National Title, the Allan Cup.
 The Royals play home games at the Corner Brook Civic Centre, formerly called the Canada Games Centre and the Pepsi Center.
 The arena was built in 1997 and was one of the main venues used when the city of Corner Brook hosted the 1999 Canada Games.
 The Corner Brook Civic Centre is currently owned by The City of Corner Brook.

 Corner Brook hosted the Special Olympics Provincial Winter Games in February 2011.
 The city also twice hosted Raid the North Extreme, a televised six-day multi-sport expedition race held in wilderness locations across Canada, and was a leg of the ITU World Cup Triathlon.

 In 2004, Corner Brook hosted the annual World Broomball Championship.

+The 2026 Newfoundland and Labrador Summer Games was hosted in both Corner Brook and Stephenville.
+The event was held between August 8 and August 15, 2026.